Nattie-Nkosi/Quiz-App/README.md

 ## Disclaimer

-**Please note:** The questions provided in this app are for practice purposes only and are **not** the actual exam questions from the CCNA certification exam.
-The content is created to help students prepare and understand the type of material that may be covered.
+**Please note:** The questions previously available in this app were for practice purposes only and were **not** actual exam questions from the CCNA certification exam.
+However, since sharing exam-related content violates Cisco's NDA, the questions.json file has been removed.
+The content provided now is solely intended to help students prepare and understand the general type of material that may be covered in their studies.

 ## Contributing